 If you’re driving to the south east of France

 Normally if you want a car in Languedoc-Roussillon or the Riviera we’d recommend flying and hiring a car once you arrive.
-However if you’re an experienced driver take the ferry or Eurotunnel to Calais, where you can head to Paris for your stopover, visit the capital and then make the eight hour drive towards the south east where these wonderful coastlines are located.
-The other choice would be to drive straight to Burgundy from Calais – which is around six hours – and stay at Le Domaine de l’Epervière.
-Then the following day drive a further five hours to the Riviera or Languedoc-Roussillon, stopping in either Valence or Montelimar for lunch, or if you set off early enough take the 40 minute detour to the magnificent limestone gorge at Vallon Pont d’Arc which is the perfect setting for a picnic in the sunshine, and a glorious taste of the heat to come!
+But if you’re up to the challenge, take the ferry or Eurotunnel to Calais, where you can head to Paris for your stopover, visit the capital and then make the eight hour drive towards the south east where these wonderful coastlines are located.
+The other choice would be to drive straight to Jura from Calais – which is around six hours – and stay at Le Val De Bonnal.
+Then the following day drive a further six hours to the Riviera or Languedoc-Roussillon, stopping in either Valence or Montelimar for lunch, or if you set off early enough take the 40 minute detour to the magnificent limestone gorge at Vallon Pont d’Arc which is the perfect setting for a picnic in the sunshine, and a glorious taste of the heat to come!

 No more tears: The good driving guide